thelastpickle/stress-operator/documentation/grafana.md

         timeInterval: "5s"
 ```

-**Note:** The `GrafanaDataSource` object currently is not configurable through the tlp-stress operator.
+**Note:** The `GrafanaDataSource` object currently is not configurable through the stress-operator.
 You will need to directly edit [config/grafana/prometheus-datasource.yaml](../config/grafana/prometheus-datasource.yaml) at deployment time.

 Here is a screenshot of the data source:

 ![tlp-stress dashboard](../images/grafana-datasource.png)

 ## GrafanaDashboard
-The `GrafanaDashboard` CRD specifies a dashboard that the tlp-stress operator creates per `TLPStress` instance.
+The `GrafanaDashboard` CRD specifies a dashboard that the stress-operator creates per `Stress` instance.

 The `GrafanaDashboard` object looks like: